flaxton/greenvillechorale-google-workspace/README.md

 * Google Drive - to manage your files/folders and shared files/folders
 * Google Docs - word processor documents similar to Microsoft Word
 * Google Sheets - spreadsheets similar to Microsoft Excel

+There are other Google Workspace "apps" with training, which you might want to view as well 😃

 [Back to Top](#top)